 Clean Baking Pan

 Metal baking pans and sheets are the worst!
-That food and grease build-up is just awful to get off!
-I This mixture of baking soda and hydrogen peroxide makes fast removal.
+That food and grease build-up is just so awful to get off!
+However, this mixture of baking soda and hydrogen peroxide makes fast removal.

 Clean Your Wooden Cutting Board

 I love my wooden cutting boards but it seems so many people don’t know how to clean them.
-I’ve seen many a broken cutting boards because people didn’t know they shouldnt run through the dishwasher or soak them in the sink.
+I’ve seen many a broken cutting board, because people didn’t know they shouldn’t run them through the dishwasher, or soak them in the sink.
 I am here to tell you, DON’T. DO.THAT!
 To properly clean, use some Kosher salt, baking soda, lemon, vinegar, and water, and it will be like new.

 Clean Your Pans

 We’ve all been there.
 Scorched our pans when cooking.
-Simply use some vinegar, baking soda, water, and a scrubbing pad to get it off with ease.
+However, all you need to easily fix this is vinegar, baking soda, water, and a scrubbing pad.

 Remove Crumbs from the Toaster

-Our family eats a lot of toast and it starts to develop a burnt smell from the crumbs stuck inside and the more toast you make, the more reheating these crumbs get.
+Our family eats a lot of toast, so the toaster starts to develop a burnt smell from the crumbs stuck inside.
+That’s because the more toast you make, the worse off these crumbs get.
 Simply use a pastry brush to easily clean the crumbs in the toaster out.

 Clean & Freshen Garbage Disposals

 Garbage disposals lose their effectiveness and start to take on an odor over time.
-Make frozen lemon and vinegar cubes to sharpen the disposal and remove the odors.
+Yet, frozen lemon and vinegar cubes solve both problems as they sharpen the disposal and remove the odors.

 Dishwashing Detergent Tabs